 - During the second year, the team members’ departments will receive $5,000 to partially offset course reductions ($10,000 for team leaders).
 ISS faculty fellows whose appointments are split across units will work out an equitable division of this resource with the relevant parties (i.e., chairs and Deans) in advance of proposal submission.

-- According to a March 2014 agreement with the College Deans, each ISS project will have the option of hiring one graduate RA for the team during one year of the project.
+- According to a March 2014 agreement with the College Deans, each ISS project will have the option of hiring one graduate RA for the team during one year of the project, usually the second year.
 One team member will take primary responsibility for supervising this RA, but the expectation is that it will be a shared resource for the team.
 The College of the RA’s primary supervisor will pay the tuition and associated allocated costs.
 The ISS project will need to fund the RA’s stipend and health insurance from the project budget (approximately $26,000 for a 9-month appointment and $34,000 for a 12-month appointment).
 The project should communicate to the ISS the year they hope to engage an RA so that the ISS can make plans in concert with other ISS projects.

-- Within the theme project budget, each team member is entitled to a $6,000 individual research stipend.
+- Within the project budget, each team member is entitled to a $6,000 individual research stipend.
 To access these funds, the project member needs to submit a one-page outline of their research project(s) and projected budget to the team leader and ISS Director.
 These funds are part of the project budget and are generally transferred during the first year of the project.

 - During the second, in-residence year of the project, each team member will be provided with an ISS office, and a desktop Dell PC, if desired.
 The team will have access to a shared meeting room.

 - The ISS provides reasonable, but limited, administrative assistance to support project activities, but does not provide individual administrative support.